Tracially sequentially-split ${}^*$-homomorphisms between $C^*$-algebras II

 \section{Acknowledgements}

 This research was carried out during the first author's visit to Ritsumeikan University.
 He would like to appreciate the department of mathematical science for its excellent support.
-Both authors would like to thank Chris Phillips for pointing out a gap in the proof of Proposition \ref{P:cuntz} and thereby in the proof of Theorem \ref{T:strictcomparison}.
+Both authors appreciate a fellow for the advice to use the ultrapower $C\sp*$-algebra rather than the sequence algebra.
+Finally, we would like to express our sincere gratitude to a referee for his careful reading.